TUMFTM/EV_Battery_DVA_Clustering/README.md

 # EV_Battery_DVA_Clustering
-Repository for battery cell clustering in python
+Repository for battery cell clustering based on differential voltage analysis (DVA) in python

 This repository provides an XXX